patrickfav/uber-adb-tools/README.md

                                                 devices.
 Device id is the same that is given by 'adb devices' --simpleBugreport                        Only for bugreport: report will only contain the most essential data --skipEmulators                          Skips device emulators for install/uninstall.
+       --start <package filter> <[seconds]>     Will start the launcher activity of this app.
+Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
+Can be multiple filter Strings space separated.
+Example:
+                                                'com.android.*' or 'com.android.* com.google.*'.
+The last argument may
+                                                be a int in seconds which represents the wait time between the apps eg.:
+                                                'com.exmaple.* 10' will have a 10 sec delay between starts.
     -u,--uninstall <package filter>             Filter string that has to be a package name or part of it containing wildcards '*' for uninstalling.
 Can be multiple filter Strings space separated.
 Example: 'com.android.*' or 'com.android.* com.google.*'.